mDuo13/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/status-and-debugging-methods/validator_list_sites.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format][], with a successful result containing the following field:
+The response follows the [standard format](../../api-conventions/response-formatting.md), with a successful result containing the following field:

 | `Field`           | Type  | Description                      |
 |:------------------|:------|----------------------------------|